Georgia Custody Calculator

 Calculate Your Georgia Custody Schedule

-See exactly what percentage your schedule provides and whether you meet Georgia's 30% threshold for parenting time deviations.
+See exactly what percentage your schedule provides and how it affects your parenting time credit in Georgia.

 Try the Calculator — Free